Ion-exchange resin: Juice purification

-Ion-exchange resins are used in the manufacture of fruit juices such as orange and cranberry juice, where they are used to remove bitter-tasting components and so improve the flavor.
-This allows tart or poorer-tasting fruit sources to be used for juice production.
+Ion-exchange resins are used in the manufacture of fruit juices such as orange and cranberry juice, where they are used to remove bitter-tasting components and also improve the flavor.
+This process also lowers turbidity and off-flavor tastes, while extending shelf life of commercial product goods.
+This allows tart or poorer-tasting fruit sources to be used for juice production and still be sold to the public without worry.

 Sugar manufacturing

 Ion-exchange resins are used in the manufacturing of sugar from various sources.
-They are used to help convert one type of sugar into another type of sugar, and to decolorize and purify sugar syrups.
+They are used to help convert one type of sugar into another type of sugar (e.g. glucose isomerization resins convert glucose to fructose under mild conditions, enabling high-fructose syrup production) and to decolorize and purify sugar syrups.
+This is due to the strong-acid cation resins which exchange metal and color impurities, producing the desired clear, and light-colored sugar syrup.

 Pharmaceuticals

 Ion-exchange resins are used in the manufacturing of pharmaceuticals, not only for catalyzing certain reactions, but also for isolating and purifying pharmaceutical active ingredients.

 Three ion-exchange resins, sodium polystyrene sulfonate, colestipol, and cholestyramine, are used as active ingredients.
 Sodium polystyrene sulfonate is a strongly acidic ion-exchange resin and is used to treat hyperkalemia.
 Colestipol is a weakly basic ion-exchange resin and is used to treat hypercholesterolemia.
 Cholestyramine is a strongly basic ion-exchange resin and is also used to treat hypercholesterolemia.
 Colestipol and cholestyramine are known as bile acid sequestrants.

 Ion-exchange resins are also used as excipients in pharmaceutical formulations such as tablets, capsules, gums, and suspensions.
 In these uses the ion-exchange resin can have several different functions, including taste-masking, extended release, tablet disintegration, increased bioavailability, and improving the chemical stability of the active ingredients.